 Who is Aegeus, the father of these centaur-like twins, but the father of Theseus, he who conquers the labyrinth, with the help of Ariadne's thread, and slays the Minotaur.
 In one myth, before his conquest of the Minotaur, Theseus must capture the Marathonian Bull which is the very father of the Minotaur.
 After its capture and sacrifice he continued on to Crete where he killed the Minotaur.

 Caliban as a moon-calf in The Tempest, and the reason for Theseus' inability to marry until the new moon in A Midsummer Night's Dream, remark one upon the other.
-An allusion to sexual union is something not to be found in commentaries I've looked at, but when one is watching the play rather than reading it, as Trinculo creeps under the cloak with Caliban, and the manner in which Caliban protests, sex may come to mind, especially when the creature with four legs and one voice changes into a creature with four legs and two voices--and I can imagine this the source of some laughter in the seats, which befits Trinculo's occupation as a jester.
-Stephano's subseqent deliverance of Trinculo is even suggestive of birth.
+An allusion to sexual union is something not to be found in commentaries I've looked at, but when one is watching the play rather than reading it, as Trinculo creeps under the cloak with Caliban, and the manner in which Caliban protests, sex may come to mind, especially when the creature with four legs and one voice changes into a creature with four legs and two voices--and I can imagine this the source of some laughter in the audience, which befits Trinculo's occupation as a jester.
+Though intercourse is baudily suggested, Stephano's subseqent deliverance of Trinculo is specifically related to defecation but also brings to mind a birth.

 If thou beest Trinculo, come forth.
 I'll pull thee by the lesser legs.
 If any be Trinculo's legs, these are they. (pulls TRINCULO out from under the gaberdine) Thou art very Trinculo indeed!
 How camest thou to be the siege of this mooncalf?
 Can he vent Trinculos?

-The "siege" means excrement, but the evacuation of Trinculo certainly also depicts a birth.
+The "siege" means excrement, but the evacuation of Trinculo is also birth-like.